HerbCleary/submission2/U13 H.Cleary/documentation/Motherdoc.md

 <b>How the website is suitable for the intended audience:</b>

-At the start of this document
+At the start of this document I made a list of requirements for the different types of stakeholders.

++ Users
++ Providers
++ Influencer's
++ Governance

+For this section I'll be focusing on the users or rather customers for the website.

+To gauge how the website meets the requirements I wrote I'm going to go through that list I had made and justify how the website does or doesn't meet said requirements.

+#

-## Customers
+    Customers

 + Product information
   + The top 10 phones on sale